NeatNit/new_softlamps/README.md

 ## HeavyLightBase
 All HeavyLight addons are derived from this class.

+### Item: id
+(string) The filename of the module.
+Filled automatically, do not overwrite!

 ### Item: Name
 (string) Nice name which will appear in the menu.
 This can use language strings.